 National Lieutenant Governors Association

-Americans for the Arts holds a unique position at NLGA as the only organization that is officially recognized as a partner of NLGA.
-Every five years, most recently in 2011, NLGA reviews and renews this partnership, which allows Americans for the Arts staff to present the Public Leadership in the Arts Award, attend every national meeting, and suggest speakers.
-NLGA is currently chaired by Massachusetts Lt.
-Gov. Tim Murray.
+Additionally, Americans for the Arts holds a unique position at NLGA as the only organization that is officially recognized as a partner of NLGA.
+Every three years, most recently in 2019, NLGA reviews and renews this partnership, which allows Americans for the Arts staff to present the Public Leadership in the Arts Award, attend every national meeting, and suggest speakers.

 Resolutions Passed by the NLGA Supporting the Arts: